dagu3371/tech-test-2018/README.md

 Context
 ---
-As a business we acquire new customers from marketing channels, We incentivise a new customers first bag of coffee because we know our coffee is incredible We have a range of incentives to entice new customers
+As a business we acquire new customers from marketing channels, We incentivise a new customer's first bag of coffee because we know our coffee is incredible We have a range of incentives to entice new customers

 - Discount: A percentage off